 - has undertaken training in dog sports involving biting, such as Schutzhund titled dogs - Sch, IPO, VGP and IGP.

-A suitable handler is required to attend the PEQ facility to provide assistance in safe handling of your animal at the following times:
+A suitable handler MUST attend the PEQ facility to provide assistance in safe handling of your animal at the following times:

 - To assist with initial arrival health check;